For investors in stocks and bonds, tax-loss harvesting can turn losers into partial winners.

 Getting the Most Out of Tax-Loss Harvesting

-Indeed, those short-term rates on the higher end seem like a pretty steep penalty.
+Indeed, those short-term rates on the higher end seem like a steep penalty.
 Many active, wealthy investors who frequently buy and sell stock, trade in other more complex investments, and control large investment portfolios are naturally the most susceptible to being hit with capital gains taxes.

 For seasoned investors, tax-loss harvesting is an invaluable tool they use year after year.